◈ CLI Reference

 Full agent loop.
 The agent reads files, proposes commands, and executes approved ones on your server.
 Each run_command call requires your [y/N] approval unless pre-allowed in settings.

-tools: read_file, list_dir, grep, run_commandapproval: [y/N] per command (or policy auto-allow)
+tools: read_file, list_dir, grep, know_me, export_server_config, run_commandapproval: [y/N] per command (or policy auto-allow) — Approve all auto-approves the rest of the turn, Stop cancels an in-flight command

 ✦Start with diagnose to understand the problem, then switch to fix once you know what needs to change.
 The agent in fix mode will still diagnose first before touching anything.